 asset property previously mentioned.

-The key points and useful information for each of these transactions are commented in the following subsections.
+The key points and additional useful information for each of these transactions are provided in the following subsections.

 This transaction transfers the amount of tokens specified in the